RUDRARAJUCHAITANYAVARMA/19CSE101-LINUX-COMMANDS/README.md

-gunzip NOD.gz                                            to unzip the zip the zipped file zcat NOD.gz                                              zcat will read gzipped files without needing to uncompress them first diff file1 file2                                         to check the differences
+gunzip NOD.gz                                            to unzip the zip the zipped file zcat NOD.gz                                              zcat will read gzipped files without needing to uncompress them first diff file1 file2                                         to check the differences history                                                  history of commands used !!                                                       recall last command i-3                                                      recall third most recent command i5                                                       recall 5th command in list igrep()                                                  recall last command starting with grep set history=100                                          You can increase the size of the history buffer echo $OSTYPE                                             type of os system USER                                                     your login name HOME                                                     the path name of your home directory HOST                                                     the name of the computer you are using ARCH                                                     the architecture of the computers processor DISPLAY                                                  the name of the computer screen to display X windows PRINTER                                                  the default printer to send print jobs PATH                                                     the directories the shell should search to find a command printenv | less                                          To show all values of these variables, type